graphite-project/graphite-web/webapp/tests/README.md

 These Graphite-Web unit tests are for the Django portions of the graphite-web code base.
 They utilize the Django test framework and run via `manage.py test`.

-For pull-requests, the tests run inside of Travic-ci using Python tox (https://pypi.python.org/pypi/tox) to invoke the tests across all the environments defined in tox.ini.
+For pull-requests, the tests run inside of Travis-ci using Python tox (https://pypi.python.org/pypi/tox) to invoke the tests across all the environments defined in tox.ini.

 The current tox.ini configuration uses Python coverage (http://coverage.readthedocs.io/en/latest/) to invoke `manage.py` and capture the code coverage levels.